Warehouse Technology

 Distribution centers of the future will not only incorporate innovative designs to maximize space and operation efficiency, but they will also be located near city centers.
 The use of warehouse labels, warehouse striping and marking enhances space maximization and productivity among employees.

 As self-driving technology evolves, tech giants like Amazon are coming up with innovations that will change how goods will be distributed in the future.
-In the near future, goods will be delivered by self-driving delivery trucks with precision.
+Soon, goods will be delivered by self-driving delivery trucks with precision.
 The management and coordination of these vehicles will occur inside distribution centers.

 The use of blockchain technology for supply chain management will be a game changer.
 For starters, this type of technology makes the concept of smart contracting possible.
 Meaning most payments will occur electronically soon as given terms are met.